-- 1. The property must be located in Dublin City Council's administrative area. - 2.
-Admission to the Financial Contribution Scheme shall only be offered to a home owner if Dublin City Council wishes to purchase a home owner's property and is able to source a vacancy in older person's accommodation for the applicant. - 3.
-Applicants that may have to sell their property due to separation, divorce, or family agreements shall only be able to access one dwelling per property. - 4.
-Dublin City Council cannot purchase any house with a value in excess of the price limit set out by the Department of Housing, Planning, & Local Government for acquisitions. - 5.
-Dublin City Council shall only consider purchase of properties at a discount for homeowners who are eligible for older person's accommodation. - 6.
-Successful applicants will be placed on the financial contributions list until a suitable vacancy arises. - 7.
-Refusal of 2 offers of accommodation in the applicant's area of choice will result in cancellation of the application. - 8.
-Home owners who are housed must pay a housing rent to Dublin City Council in line with the differential rent scheme. - 9.
-The discount Dublin City Council shall apply is:
+- 1. The property must be located in Dublin City Council's administrative area. - Admission to the Financial Contribution Scheme shall only be offered to a home owner if Dublin City Council wishes to purchase a home owner's property and is able to source a vacancy in older person's accommodation for the applicant. - Applicants that may have to sell their property due to separation, divorce, or family agreements shall only be able to access one dwelling per property. - Dublin City Council cannot purchase any house with a value in excess of the price limit set out by the Department of Housing, Planning, & Local Government for acquisitions. - Dublin City Council shall only consider purchase of properties at a discount for homeowners who are eligible for older person's accommodation. - Successful applicants will be placed on the financial contributions list until a suitable vacancy arises. - Refusal of 2 offers of accommodation in the applicant's area of choice will result in cancellation of the application. - Home owners who are housed must pay a housing rent to Dublin City Council in line with the differential rent scheme. - 9.
+The discount Dublin City Council will apply is:

-55 years to 69 years old: 60% of the market value of the property 70 years and older: 70% of the market value of the property
+55 years to 69 years old:60% of the market value of the property70 years and older:70% of the market value of the property

-10. The date of acceptance on to the list is the effective date for selection for vacancies.

-Properties may be subject to inspection when the candidate is reached for selection.
-If the dwelling is found unsuitable by Dublin City Council or it may require substantial repairs Dublin City Council shall not purchase the property and an applicant shall not be eligible for the Financial Contribution Scheme.
+- 10. The date of acceptance on to the list is the effective date for selection for vacancies. - 11 Properties may be subject to inspection when the candidate is reached for selection.
+If the dwelling is found unsuitable by Dublin City Council or if it requires substantial repairs Dublin City Council may not purchase the property and an applicant will not be eligible for the Scheme.